apache/incubator-spot/spot-oa/oa/components/README.md

 **Configuration**

 - iana_config.json:  Stores the location of codes translation files.
-By default, oni-oa iana module comes with 4 csv files with different code types for DNS and HTTP queries and usually they will be located in oa/components/iana/.
+By default, spot-oa iana module comes with 4 csv files with different code types for DNS and HTTP queries and usually they will be located in oa/components/iana/.
 These files can be moved to any preferred location.